nus-cs2103-AY2021S1/tp/docs/UserGuide.md

 Adds a meeting at a given date and time with specified members, and a provided meeting name

-Format: `meeting add m/MODULE n/MEETING_NAME d/MEETING_DATE t/MEETING_TIME p/PARTICIPANTS`
+Format: `meeting add m/MODULE n/MEETING_NAME d/MEETING_DATE t/MEETING_TIME p/PARTICIPANTS [a/AGENDA] [no/NOTES]`

 * Creates a meeting with the provided meeting name for the given module
-* All the fields must be provided
+* All the fields must be provided except those in square brackets
 * Date is in the YYYY-MM-dd format and time is in the HH:mm format
 * There can be multiple members separated by a ","
+* There can be multiple agendas separated by a ","
+* There can be multiple notes separated by a ","
 * Participants added need to be contacts that are exist in the given module

 Examples:
-*  `meeting add m/CS2103 n/weekly meeting d/2020-09-20 t/10:00 m/Jay, Roy, Jerryl, Yeeloon, Ekam`
+*  `meeting add m/CS2103 n/weekly meeting d/2020-09-20 t/10:00 m/Jay, Roy, Jerryl, Yeeloon,
+Ekam a/Discuss sequence diagram n/Revise page 2 of textbook beforehand`

 ### Deleting a meeting : `meeting delete`